-Starting in spring 2020, OneDrive will be implemented across government in a phased approach (ministry by ministry).
+OneDrive is being implemented across government in a phased approach (scheduling by ministry/agency).

 OneDrive will be your new individual working drive, replacing the H: Drive, with the added benefit that your files are saved in the cloud so you can get to it from anywhere you have an internet connection, on your desktop, laptop, tablet or phone.

 All you need is an internet connection to access OneDrive